Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/07-extending.md

 ### Template Registration

-Register your template with the Package Manager:
+Register your template with the Marketplace:

 ```typescript
 // In your extension code